Connecting to Your Server

 Switching Libraries

 You can switch between libraries at any time without signing out.
-Go to Settings and tap your current library name to see the full list.
-Switching libraries refreshes the Home screen and browse views with content from the selected library.
+Use the inline library switcher in the Home toolbar for a one-tap switch, or go to Settings and tap your current library name to see the full list.
+Switching libraries refreshes all browse tabs, history, the mini player, and stats to scope everything to the selected library.

 Troubleshooting Connection Issues